evillan0315/project-board-server/apps/resume-app/README.md

 💡 **AI Enhancement**: Enhance specific sections or the entire resume with AI, making it more concise, impactful, and tailored to your goals.

+🌐 **AI Portfolio Generation**: Generate a professional portfolio webpage (HTML) based on your resume content and an optional prompt.

+✉️ **AI Cover Letter Generation**: Generate a tailored cover letter based on your resume and a job description.

+➡️ **Document Export**: Export your generated or enhanced documents (resume, portfolio, cover letter) into various formats like HTML, DOCX, PDF, and Plain Text.

 🔒 **User Authentication**: Securely log in using OAuth with Google or GitHub.

 ## Technologies Used